VlachosGroup/petBOA/README.md

 # petBOA

-petBOA is an open-source open-source Python-based Parameter Estimation Tool utilizing Bayesian Optimization with a unique wrapper interface for gradient-free parameter estimation of expensive black-box kinetic models.
+petBOA is an open-source Python-based Parameter Estimation Tool utilizing Bayesian Optimization with a unique wrapper interface for gradient-free parameter estimation of expensive black-box kinetic models.
 We provide examples for Python macrokinetic and microkinetic modeling (MKM) tools, such as OpenMKM. petBOA leverages surrogate Gaussian processes to approximate and minimize the objective function designed for parameter estimation.
 Bayesian Optimization (BO) is implemented using the open-source NEXTorch/BoTorch toolkit. petBOA employs local and global sensitivity analyses to identify important parameters optimized against experimental data, and leverages pMuTT for consistent kinetic and thermodynamic parameters while perturbing species binding energies within the typical error of conventional DFT exchange-correlation functionals (20-30 kJ/mol).

 <img src="petBOA_logo.jpg" alt="petBOA logo" style="height: 250px; width:375px;"/>